FacetOfVerity/test-api-game/README.md

 # test-api-game
 Example with ASP .NET Core and SignalR for simple game

-#How to run
+# How to run
 To run end2end test you can use docker-compose file (or you might run applications in debug).
 Test emulates gameplay:
- - Register players
+ - Players (host and second player) register in the system
- - Create the lobby with host
+ - Host creates the lobby
+ - Second player searches opened lobbies
- - Join the lobby second player
+ - Second player joins the host's lobby
- - Describe gameplay in logs
+ - Players are describing gameplay in logs

 You can see the gameplay in the logs of the battle-room-end2end-test service.